 Quinces photographed by Charlie Lee Potter Quinces, which have been grown at the Cape for over 350 years, are back in season again.
 They were planted and mentioned in his diary by Jan van Riebeek’ s gardeners in the Company Gardens in Cape Town shortly after the settlement at the Cape by the

+My homemade Yoghurt - first attempt!
 There are foodie things I have wanted to do for a long time, and know how to do and can talk knowledgably about, but I don’t actually get down and do them.
 Last weekend I did - I made my first pot of yoghurt.
-I have a friend, Sophia, who grew up in
+I have a

 During my childhood, Easter was the time to get a new jersey and autumn always meant baking and chestnuts.
 Mosbolletjies made from fermenting grape must, sweet juicy crunchy koeksisters and rainbow cake.
 Maggie, who was my mother’s housekeeper, was a brilliant baker, and she did it in the old-fashioned way with no machinery.